 If you’ve played or watched soccer, you know how physical the game can be.
 When strains and sprains occur, the body’s natural response is to swell and protect the injured area.
-Swelling is a good--although sometimes painful--response to injury.
+Swelling is good--although sometimes painful--response to injury.
 While it helps to begin the healing process, too much swelling can slow recovery.

 Ice is an easy, inexpensive and reliable tool to treat swelling.
 It helps reduce inflammation by constricting blood vessels and blood flow to the injured area.
 Heat has the opposite effect and as a general rule should not be used with acute swelling.